anton-shikov/HW_4/README.md

 ## Running and using tool

 Using this tool is not complicted.
 After downloading repository launch terminal and enter this repository or run programm using absolute path to .py file.
-Use this following to execute tool:
+Use this following command to execute tool:
 ```
 ~$  python De_Brujin.py -sq test.fasta -ks 15 -g f -d p -gi pd -o testgraph
 ```